IUCompilerCourse/python-student-support-code/README.md

 * Since your x86 code is interpreted in Racket, any errors occurring during interpretation will show up in the output diff and not as a Python exception.
+* When implementing the languages up to Ltuple, add the `num_root_spills` field to the `X86Program` object.
+Initialize the field `num_root_spills` to the number of tuple variables that have been spilled into the root stack.
-* You will need to add the following fields to a root AST dataclass object or a `FunctionDef` dataclass object before passing it to the interpreter:
+* When implementing the languages beginning with Lfun and after,  add the following fields to every `FunctionDef` object:
-  - `num_params`: This field needs to be added to `FunctionDef` objects.
-The value of this field will be the number of parameters that the function associated with the `FunctionDef` object accepts.
-  - `num_root_spills`: This field needs to be added to `X86Program` objects if they don't contain `FunctionDef` objects in their body.
-Otherwise add this field to every `FunctionDef` object in the body of `X86Program` and not to the `X86Program` object itself.
-The value of this field will be the number of tuple variables that have been spilled into the root stack.
+  - `num_root_spills`: Initialize this field to the number of tuple variables that have been spilled into the root stack.
+  - `num_params`: Initialize this field to the number of parameters that the function had after the limit functions pass but before the select instructions pass.